 - Consuming “whole foods”.
 These include but are not limited to: Whole grains instead of refined grains whenever possible.
 Fruits, vegetables, and beans instead of supplements to provide the fiber and vitamins they contain.
 Chicken breast cooked with healthful ingredients instead of chicken processed with added fats, flavorings, and preservatives

 - Ingest foods that are high in fiber and protein.
 Both have been proven to improve satiety.
 (Recommended 25-30 grams of fiber daily and 1.6 g/kg body weight (0.7 g/lbs body weight) of protein)

 - Be mindful of the liquid calories (coffee, smoothies) that you are consuming as they are sneaky ways to increase caloric intake

-- Consistently is key.
+- Consistency is key.
 Create a diet that you enjoy and that fits with your lifestyle while keeping your calories low

 Foods that are considered pro-inflammatory that may impede the healing process include:

-- Omega-6 fatty acid from fried foods and vegetable oils
+- Omega-6 fatty acids from fried foods and vegetable oils

-- Refined carbs and sugar which increases markers for inflammation
+- Refined carbs and sugar increase markers for inflammation

-- Excessive alcohol consumption which affects the liver’s ability to detoxify
+- Excessive alcohol consumption affects the liver’s ability to detoxify

 - Saturated fatty acids

 Fortunately, there are plenty of foods that are considered anti-inflammatory which can help with decreasing the ill effects of prolonged inflammation and help advance the healing process.
 They include: